raspberrypilearning/getting-started-with-node-red/worksheet.md

 1. Join up the GPIO input button node to the *input* (left side) of the switch node.

 1. Now drag in a yellow "change" node from the functions section and double click on it to configure it.
 We will use this node to change the message being sent.
-Remember when we created the switch node, the first output was set to be followed if the input message was 1.
-We will use the *change* node to change the message to 0.
+Remember - when we created the switch node, the first output was set to be followed if the input message was '1'.
+We will use the *change* node to change the message to '0'.

   ![Change node](images/change-node.png)

-1. Press "Done" and then draw a line from first output of the switch node to the change node.
+1. Press "Done", then draw a line from first output of the switch node to the change node.
 Then connect the output of the change node to the LED node:

   ![Incomplete flow](images/half-flow.png)

-1. Now add another change node to set the `msg.payload` to 0.
+1. Now add another change node to set the 'msg.payload' to '0'.
 Connect this node to output 2 of the switch node and then to the LED node.
 When you are ready, deploy your flow and then push the physical button to confirm it works properly.

 # What next?